spencertipping/osm/README.md

 #### The node/way join
 We'll want to get a bit creative by using a packed binary encoding and binary splits to find elements.
-This is a bit slower than Perl datastructures, but uses less than 10% of the space and saves us from having to sort the way list twice.
+This is slower than Perl datastructures, but uses less than 10% of the space and saves us from having to sort the way list twice.
 Counting up the rows:

 ```sh